tauseef-khan/kwop/README.md

 NOTE: This project is in progress :)

 kwop is now online in it's MVP (minimum viable product) form!
-Click [here](http://www.kwop.online/) to check it out.
+Visit [http://kwop.online](http://www.kwop.online/) to check it out.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.5.